Your subject-specific guide to using library resources.

 Across the four libraries, there are over 800 desktop PCs for you to use.
 They all feature a wide range of software, including Microsoft Office and EndNote.
-You are also provided with access to your own file space (or H:\ drive), which is useful for saving documents and research while at University.
+You are also provided with access to your own OneDrive space, which is useful for saving documents and research while at University.
 IT on campus and remote use is supported by the University's IT service.

 Free Wi-Fi is widely available across campus.

 Within the Law School, there are two PC clusters.
-We have one in the Law Library Reference Room (the smallest cluster on campus), and the other one (with 24 PCs) can be found on the ground floor of the Law School.
-There are printers in both clusters; scanners and photocopiers can be found in our Reference Room.
+We have the Grey Cluster in the Law Library's Reference Room (the smallest cluster on campus), and the other (with 24 PCs) can be found on the ground floor of the Law School.
+There are printers in both clusters, with a colour printer in the larger cluster; scanners and photocopiers can also be found in our Reference Room.

 If you need help, you can use the telephone in the ground floor cluster to contact the IT Service Desk or pop across to the Philip Robinson Library Service Bar on Level 2.